nycdevops/nycdevops-wiki/README.md

   * Prior to the event:
     * Reach out to the host and confirm the location.
-  * When the speaker is confirmed:
+  * When the **speaker is confirmed:**
-    * Announce the meeting.
+    * Update meetup.com.
+Announce the meeting.
+    * Post on everythingsysadmin.com NOW
-  * 1 week before:
+    * Post on everythingsysadmin.com scheduled for 1 week prior.
+    * Send ticket to Stack A/V people that we'll need help.
+  * *1 week before:*
     * Re-announce
-  * Day before: Order food.
+  * Day before: *Order food.*
     * Count RSVPs.
 Assume 50% will show up.
     * Order 1 pizza for every 10 likely attendees.
     * StackHQ: